 Eight to ten hours of independent research

-If a student decides to opt out partway through the Honors Program, s/he may retroactively convert the ANTH 298 (Honors Research) credit hours to ANTH 288a (Independent Research), as long as the Advisor and Committee approve this action.
+If a student decides to opt out partway through the Honors Program, they may retroactively convert the ANTH 4998 (Honors Research) credit hours to ANTH 3850 or 3851 (Independent Research), as long as the Advisor and Committee approve this action.

 The Honors Thesis is an original work based upon the results of the student's independent research.
 The topic and length must be determined on the advice of the student's faculty advisor in consultation with the Director of the Departmental Honors Program.
 Undergraduate Honors Theses in the Department of Anthropology normally range between 50 and 75 double-spaced pages in length.
 The entire first draft of the thesis must be completed and turned in to Honors Committee members by March 15.
 The revised draft is due by April 15.
 Two copies of the final draft must be bound and deposited with the Anthropology Department Secretary no later than April 27.
 Failure to meet these deadlines will result in removal of the student from the Departmental Honors Program.